jospas/WorkSpacesCostOptimisation/README.md

 The csv has data that shows the deployed WorkSpace instances and recommendations around potential cost savings.

-Investigate this file before enabling billing conversion.
+Investigate this file before enabling automatic billing conversion.

 ## Cost implications

 When converting monthly billing instances to hourly instances the change actually takes effect at the start of the next month.

-When converting to monthly instances from hourly instances, the hourly usage is still charged (including the base cost) and a pro-rata monthly fee is applied based on the number of days left in the month.
+When converting to monthly instances from hourly instances, the existing hourly usage is still charged (including the base cost) and a pro-rata monthly fee is applied based on the number of days left in the month.

 For more information see: